yjg30737/pyqt-image-to-text/README.md

 ## How to Install
 1. git clone ~
+2. cd pyqt-image-to-text
+3. python setup.py install
-2. pip install -r requirements.txt
+4. pip install -r requirements.txt
-3. from the root directory, type "cd pyqt_image_to_text"
+5. cd pyqt_image_to_text
+6. python main.py

 See "How to Use" below 🙂